 - Colorado State University, Pueblo awarded $1,000 tuition scholarships to the best senior division projects related to engineering and technology.

-- The University of Colorado, Boulder awarded a four-year $500 tuition scholarship to an 8th grade student, a 9th grade student and a 10th grade student.
-They also awarded four-year $1,000 tuition scholarships to 11th grade students.
+- The University of Colorado, Boulder awarded a four-year $500 tuition scholarship to an 8th grade student, a 9th grade student, a 10th grade student and several 11th grade students.

 - Colorado Science and Engineering Fair awarded a one-time $2,000 scholarship to any school in the name of Ryan Patterson to a 12th grade student exhibiting at the CSEF.